schmidb/TurtleTrafo/_i18n/de/_posts/offerings/2021-10-19-ExecutiveSupervision.md

 ---
-layout: default
+layout: subdefault
 img: fasten.webp
-category: Services
+category: Services-Firma, Services-Einzel
 title: "Executive Supervision"
-showfront: false
-description: |
+description: blab la
 ---

 Executives are leaders within an organization and usually have to handle a